gobeyondidentity/developer-docs/docs/api-tokens/validate-access-tokens.md

 token: {token_to_introspect}
 ```

-where {token_to_introspect} is the base64 encoded access token you wish to validate
+where `token_to_introspect` is the base64 encoded access token you wish to validate

 ### Example